 The convertible arbitrage strategy necessitates rigorous analysis to determine the portion of the value of the convertible security that is composed of equity-like elements and the portion that is composed of debt-like elements.
 The success of the investment activities involving convertible arbitrage will depend on the Investment Manager's or Underlying Managers' ability to identify and exploit price discrepancies in the market.
 Identification and exploitation of the market opportunities involve uncertainty.
 No assurance can be given that the Investment Manager or Underlying Managers will be able to locate investment opportunities or to correctly exploit price discrepancies.
-In the event that the perceived mispricings underlying the Investment Manager's or Underlying Managers' positions were to fail to materialize as expected by the Investment Manager or Underlying Managers, the Fund or the Investment Funds could incur a loss.
+In the event that the perceived mispricings underlying the Investment Manager's or Underlying Managers, the Fund or the Investment Funds could incur a loss.